Guiding parents through separation: a data-driven UX approach

 research goal

-Evaluate if a decision tree pathway can improve users’ experience of navigating their options during separation
+Evaluate whether a decision tree pathway can improve users’ experience of navigating their options.

 study set-up